Rob Taylor (footballer, born 1985)

 Robert James Taylor (born 16 January 1985) is an English former footballer who played on the left flank and was known for his pace and dribbling ability.

-A former non-league player with Solihull Borough, Redditch United, Evesham United, and Nuneaton Borough, his career in the English Football League began later than most, as he chose to put his education before his football.
-He signed with Port Vale in August 2008, and after establishing himself in the first team in 2008–09, he played more than forty games in both the 2009–10 and 2010–11 campaigns.
+A former non-League player with Solihull Borough, Redditch United, Evesham United, and Nuneaton Borough, his career in the English Football League began later than most, as he chose to put his education before his football.
+He signed with Port Vale in August 2008, and after establishing himself in the first team in 2008–09, he played more than forty games in the 2009–10 and 2010–11 campaigns.
 He helped the club to secure promotion out of League Two in 2012–13.
-He left Port Vale after a six-year period and signed with Mansfield Town in August 2014.
-He moved on to Tranmere Rovers in January 2015, and then Kidderminster Harriers eight months later.
+He left Port Vale after six years and signed with Mansfield Town in August 2014.
+He moved on to Tranmere Rovers in January 2015 and then Kidderminster Harriers eight months later.

 Career

 Early career

-Taylor started off his career at Redditch United, joining as a 19-year-old in May 2004.
+Taylor started his career at Redditch United, joining as a 19-year-old in May 2004.
 He went on to play in the Southern League with Solihull Borough in 2004–05 and Evesham United in 2005–06.
 He was relegated in both seasons.
 He then played in the Conference North for Redditch United in 2006–07 and Nuneaton Borough in 2007–08, where he was a consistently good performer in the division.
-He signed with Nuneaton on non-contract terms in February 2008 and made his debut as a substitute in a 1–0 win over Alfreton Town at Liberty Way on 1 March.
+He signed with Nuneaton on non-contract terms in February 2008.
+He made his debut as a substitute in a 1–0 win over Alfreton Town at Liberty Way on 1 March.
 He went on to make eight appearances for "Boro", scoring goals against Kettering Town and Hucknall Town.
 Manager Kevin Wilkin said that "Rob is competent and a good signing".
 Taylor went on to become a full-time professional but said "if it doesn't work out then I'd be happy to stay on with Nuneaton next season".